 The Päivälehti Museum presents the history of media, modern-day media and the future of media as well as the freedom of speech in Finland and in other countries.
-Alongside the general historical exhibits, the museum also tells the story of Helsingin Sanomat, Finland’s largest daily newspaper, which has been published for 130 years.
+Alongside the general historical exhibits, the museum also tells the story of Helsingin Sanomat, Finland’s largest daily newspaper, which has been published for more than 130 years.

 The museum is run by the Helsingin Sanomat Foundation, a private, non-profit organization, which strives to secure quality journalism and protect the freedom of speech in Finland.

 The Päivälehti Museum collections include approx. 4,000 objects related to the various stages of newspaper work and approx. 20,000 photographs.
 You can access the object data through the Finna.fi and Arjen historia portals.
 We also closely cooperate with the Päivälehti Archives, charged with recording the historical documents of the Sanoma Group, newspapers and magazines as well as memories.
 For further information on the museum collections, please contact the researcher Markku Kuusela.